Workspace Booking

 Redraw from scratch

-For the smallest file sizes and cleanest results, be prepared to trace over your CAD floor plans using a vector package such as Adobe Illustrator or Inkscape (available free online).
+If you want to streamline your CAD diagrams and optimise them for workspace booking (see our points above), be prepared to trace over your CAD floor plans using a vector package such as Adobe Illustrator or Inkscape (available free online).

 Before: